hemantrajputt/FastTrackr-AI-Assignment/README.md

 2. **Member identity = (firstName, lastName) within a household** — two members in the same household with the same first and last name are treated as the same person.

 3. **Excel structure** — the spreadsheet has a single header row followed by data rows.
 Each row represents one member–account combination.
-Multiple rows can belong to the same household.
+Multiple rows can belong to the same household, and Excel is used to create or update household data.

 4. **Audio conversations reference existing households** — the audio pipeline enriches data for households already in the database.
 If no matching household is found, audio extractions are skipped.

 5. **Read-only AI queries** — the AI Insights agent is restricted to `SELECT` statements only.
 All mutation keywords (`INSERT`, `UPDATE`, `DELETE`, `DROP`, etc.) are blocked at the validation layer.

-6. **Gemini availability** — the application requires a working Gemini API key.
-For Excel column mapping, a deterministic fallback exists, but audio transcription and AI Insights require the LLM.

-7. **Single-tenant** — the app is designed for a single advisor/user.
-There is no authentication or multi-tenancy.

 8. **Household income aggregation** — `annualIncome` on the `Household` model is the sum of individual `annualIncome` values from all members in that household, deduplicated at the member level.